-It is helpful to keep a lighter on the table so you can re-light, if necessary.
+It is helpful to keep a lighter on the table so you can re-light it if necessary.
 You can use a small white pocket lighter like this, so it blends in with the tablecloth.

-Now that you know what you need, let’s talk about useful unity candle tips.
+Now that you know what you need, let’s talk about helpful unity candle tips.

 Unity Candle Ceremony Mistakes to Avoid

 1. Place your unity candle on its own table.

 If you’re planning a traditional wedding, the unity candle is sometimes placed on the altar inside a place of worship or a small side table.
 Outdoors, you may need to bring in a separate small table.
 Cover it with a tablecloth and place the candles on top: a unity candle in the middle, one taper candle on either side and a small lighter placed nearby.